 The base is constructed from two layers of solid ash.
 It is glued and bolted to the baffle.

 Two reinforcing flanges are each made from two layers of 21 mm birchply.
-They connect a point right under the midrange with the base.
+They connect with the base at a point right under the midrange.
 The distance between the flanges has been calculatied so that the big magnets from the woofers fits in between.

 This reinforcing may not be necessary, but it looks good and better sure that sorry.
 Don't forget there are big forces i play here as the two woofers will move at lot of air og put quite som energy back into the baffle.